mudox/home/content/post/site-building-notes.md

 ## Taxonomies

-Currently I only use tags.
+There are kinds of Taxonomies in my site:

+1. __Tags__ All posts must have at least one tag, the default tags is __Untagged__ which is assigned by Hugo archetype at creation of the post content file.

+2. __Series__ Series means a more tight relationship between articles.
+It is optional, often I split a growing article into several related articles, then I mark them as in the same series.
+E.g. _Site Buiding_ series, _Awesome Lists_ series.

-All tag name use normal casing like `iOS`, `Swift` etc.
+All taxonomy name use normal casing like `iOS`, `Swift` etc.

 # Style Sheet